Azriel-Ehrlich/DBProject_2539_0825/README.md

 ### Introduction

+### Gym Management Database

-The **Nursery School Database** is designed to efficiently manage information related to children, parents, nannies, and nursery groups.
-This system ensures smooth organization and tracking of essential details such as group assignments, caregiver experience, child-parent relationships, and contact information.
+The **Gym Management Database** is designed to efficiently manage information related to gym members, staff, and memberships.
+This system ensures smooth organization and tracking of essential details such as membership plans, staff assignments, member contact information, and fitness progress.

 #### Purpose of the Database
-This database serves as a structured and reliable solution for nursery schools to:
+This database serves as a structured and reliable solution for gyms to:
-- **Organize groups** of children based on age, availability, and special needs.
+- **Organize memberships** by type (e.g., monthly, annual) and status (active, expired).
-- **Manage caregiver assignments** by linking experienced nannies to specific groups.
+- **Manage staff assignments** by linking trainers and other staff to specific tasks or clients.
-- **Maintain parent-child relationships**, ensuring smooth communication and accessibility.
+- **Maintain member details**, including contact information, membership history, and fitness goals.
-- **Store contact information**, including addresses, phone numbers, and emails.
+- **Store contact information**, including addresses, phone numbers, and emails for members and staff.
-- **Track essential details** such as children's birthdates, allergies, and caregiver experience.
+- **Track fitness progress**, such as training routines, goals, and attendance records.

 #### Potential Use Cases
-- **Nursery School Administrators** can use this database to efficiently allocate children to groups, assign caregivers, and store emergency contacts.
+- **Gym Administrators** can use this database to efficiently manage membership plans, assign staff to clients, and store emergency contacts.
-- **Parents** can track their child's assigned group, caregiver details, and provide important information about allergies or special needs.
+- **Members** can track their membership status, view assigned trainers, and update personal fitness goals.
-- **Nannies** can view their assigned groups and the children under their care.
+- **Trainers and Staff** can view their assigned clients, schedule sessions, and monitor client progress.
-- **Staff and Management** can use the system for record-keeping, scheduling, and communication.
+- **Management** can use the system for record-keeping, scheduling, and communication with both staff and members.

-This structured database helps streamline nursery school operations, improving organization, safety, and communication among all parties involved.
+This structured database helps streamline gym operations, improving organization, member satisfaction, and communication among all parties involved.

 ###  ERD (Entity-Relationship Diagram)
 ![ERD Diagram](phase1/resources/erd.png)